 Mass Audubon White-Tailed Deer Management Plan FAQs

-Why is Mass Audubon permitting hunting at Moose Hill, Ipswich River, and Sesachacha Heathlands Wildlife Sanctuaries?
+Why is Mass Audubon permitting hunting at some of its properties?

-The excessively large number of deer on some of our properties is severely impacting plants, ground-nesting birds such as Wood Thrush and Ruffed Grouse, and other wildlife.
+The overabundance of White-tailed Deer on some of our properties is severely impacting plants, ground-nesting birds such as Wood Thrush and Ruffed Grouse, and other wildlife.
 Massachusetts forests can sustainably host fewer than 20 deer per square mile.
-Field observations suggest that there are more than 100 deer per square mile at Moose Hill, more than 50 deer per square mile at Ipswich River, and more than 40 deer per square mile on Nantucket.
+Field observations suggest that there are more than twice that number at several of our properties.
 At this density, the ecological impacts are very serious, and include:

 - Thinning of shrubs and groundcover, removing plants necessary for insects and nesting birds.
 Several bird species that nest in the lower reaches of forests are declining in Massachusetts.